 Men with Brooms: Cutter is laying on his bed in his motel room while next door, his former curling team mate Lennox is trying to avoid being beaten into a new reincarnation by a very large, very angry loan shark.
 At one point, Lennox abruptly gets sent head-first through the wall over Cutter's bed, before being sent through the wall entierly, followed by the giant loan shark.
 Cutter ends up having to knock the loan shark out by smashing his head in with a curling stone.note Not to worry, the loan shark is Made of Iron and survives one or two more such curling stones to the head with no apparent long term effects.
 Because it's funny.

 Parodied in the final scene of Malibu's Most Wanted when the epic battle between B-Rad's crew and the bad guys happens in the head Bad Guy's house.
-Two different cars smash through the wall of his house, causing him to shriek: "Can't ONE of y'all use the door?!"
+Two different cars smash through the wall of his house, causing him to shriek: "Doesn't anyone know where the damn driveway is?!"
 To add to the hilarity, Bad Guy is later seen yelling at the cops to fix the house before his mother gets back.

 Inverted in Sky Captain and the World of Tomorrow.
 While Joe is trying to devise a way to get into the professor's lab through an upper-story window, Polly picks up a rock, breaks the glass on the front door, reaches in and opens it.

 Countess: Wait!
 I have to replace every door you people smash.
 Can't you at least try the knob first?
 Sebastian:(vampire in front tries the knob and it opens easily) Jocks.